 Test All Carbon Monoxide and Smoke Alarms

 Make sure that all the smoke and carbon monoxide alarms in your home are working properly.
 They should have a full battery as you head into winter.
-If you don’t have any alarms near the fireplace, you can always add a few more around your home where smoke tends to collect.
+It’s recommended that you have an alarm fairly close to your fireplace, in addition to having alarms in various rooms throughout the house on all levels – especially if there are any areas in which smoke tends to build up.

 Cap Off Your Chimney

 As a final touch, inspect the cap on your chimney.
+If you’re unable to get up on your roof, a professional will be more than happy to do a quick, thorough inspection for you for little cost.
 If you live in a heavily wooded area, animals can crawl their way inside the opening and wreak havoc on your home.
 Tree limbs and debris can also slip inside if your chimney isn’t properly covered.
+Have the cap inspected every autumn; just because it was in good condition last year does not necessarily mean it’s in good shape this year!

 Don’t take a chance with your fireplace.
-Be a responsible homeowner and make sure that your winter fireplace has met all the necessary safety requirements before you start a fire.
+Be a responsible homeowner and make sure that your winter fireplace has met all the necessary safety requirements before you light a fire.

 Come to BT Architectural Stone and browse our selection of elegant stone fireplace mantels.
 Contact us today and we’ll help you create the perfect addition for your home.